apache/nuttx/Documentation/platforms/arm/stm32f4/index.rst

 The DMA2D driver implements the following hardware acceleration:

-Configurable via the nuttx framebuffer interface
+Configurable via the nuttx framebuffer interface:

 - cmap support (color table is shared by all DMA2D overlays and LTDC overlays)

-Configurable via the nuttx framebuffer interface (for each layer separately)
+Configurable via the nuttx framebuffer interface (for each layer separately):

 - color (fill memory region with a specific ARGB8888 color immediately), if cmap is disabled